ThePhrozenKeep/D2MOO/doc/AdvancedBuildAndRun.md

 # Build the project

-The recommanded way is to use CMake presets.
+The recommended way is to use CMake presets.

 ## With presets